 This plan does not affect development consents applying to land in the Inner West LGA containing conditions requiring contributions or levies under the above plans.

-Contributions imposed on developments under the above plans and paid to or held by Council will be applied to completing the works schedules in this plan.
+Contributions imposed on developments under the above plans and paid to or held by Council will be applied to completing uncompleted works remaining in the above plans' works schedules or the works schedules in this plan.